-If your dog is booked to have an x-ray (radiograph) you may be wondering how the appointment will work and how you can prepare.
-Below, our Tucson vets share what you can expect when you take your dog for an x-ray.
+If your dog is booked to have an X-ray (radiograph) you may be wondering how the appointment will work and how you can prepare.
+Here are some things you might expect when you take your dog for an X-ray.

 X-ray images can help vets to spot some tumors, pregnancy, and enlarged organs which may lead to a diagnosis such as heart disease or cancer.